kirilliliych/CPU/README.md

 4. *Jump-like commands*
    - __jmp__: updates instruction pointer with the value of its argument (goes to another place in bytecode).

+   __Note!__ Other instructions in this subsection take two values from stack and compare them.
+             First value is considered to be __the last__ of two that were popped by the instruction.

 ### How can I help
 ***
 I explicitly welcome any outside contributors.
 Use my mail: _ilichev.kv@phystech.edu_.